Detailed descriptions of every session at Practitioners Forum on 18 November in Manchester.

 Adrian Ashton, freelance consultant

 Creating strategy (long-term and short term decision-making) can be fraught with difficulty.
-Adran Ashton is explore why it’s important for any and all co-operatives to have a strategic plan and also introduce approaches and tools that can help create, use and update strategic plans response.
-Adrian will demonstrate how the creation of a strategy be inclusive - and how consensus can be reached (and even how to involve other relevant audiences in the process).
-The session will be participative and interactive, with delegates encouraged to starting to using the tools introduced by Adrian.
+Adran Ashton will explore why it’s important for all co-operatives to have a strategic plan and also introduce approaches and tools that can help create, use and update strategic plans.
+Adrian will demonstrate how the creation of a strategy can be inclusive - and how consensus can be reached (and even how to involve other audiences in the process).
+The session will be participative and interactive, with delegates encouraged to starting using the tools introduced by Adrian.

 Adapting to changing consumer trends and behaviour (11.50am to 12.50pm)